SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Evaluation Metrics

 While our evaluation framework includes standardized metrics that provide a holistic understanding of SR method performance for scientific applications, clearly researchers may have unique research questions and requirements that call for the use of custom metrics.
 To facilitate such scenarios, our \texttt{SuperBench} framework offers a user-friendly interface for defining and incorporating custom evaluation metrics.
 This flexibility empowers researchers to tailor the evaluation process to their specific needs and explore novel metrics that address the nuances of their research questions.

-\textbf{Pixel-level difference.} \ To assess the pixel-level differences between the predicted HR data $\hat{y}$ and the ground truth data $y$, we employ two key metrics: the relative Frobenius norm error (RFNE) and the Peak signal-to-noise ratio (PSNR).
+\paragraph{Pixel-level difference.} To assess the pixel-level differences between the predicted HR data $\hat{y}$ and the ground truth data $y$, we employ two key metrics: the relative Frobenius norm error (RFNE) and the PSNR.
 These metrics are defined as

 where $\|\cdot\|_{\text{F}}$ denotes the Frobenius norm, MSE($\cdot$) is the mean-squared error, and max($\cdot$) denotes the maximum value.
 By quantifying the differences between the predicted and ground truth data, these metrics enable a comprehensive assessment of the pixel-level fidelity achieved by the SR algorithms.
 They provide valuable information for evaluating the accuracy and effectiveness of SR methods, and they are relevant for applications that demand high precision in pixel-wise reconstruction.
-In addition, we also consider the infinity norm as a metric to assess extreme statistical properties.
+In addition, we also consider the infinity norm (IN) as a metric to assess extreme statistical properties.

-\textbf{Human-level perception.} \ The impact of minor perturbations and content shifts on the signal $y$ can lead to substantial degradation in both RFNE and PSNR, even when the underlying content or patterns remain unchanged~\cite{agustsson2017ntire}.
+\paragraph{Human-level perception.} The impact of minor perturbations and content shifts on the signal $y$ can lead to substantial degradation in both RFNE and PSNR, even when the underlying content or patterns remain unchanged~\citep{agustsson2017ntire}.
 Hence, there is a growing interest in evaluating SR algorithms in a structural manner that aligns with human perception.
-To this end, the structural similarity index measure (SSIM)~\cite{wang2004image,wang2020deep} can be used as a metric for evaluating SR algorithms.
+To this end, the structural similarity index measure (SSIM)~\citep{wang2004image,wang2020deep} can be used as a metric for evaluating SR algorithms.
 SSIM is a perception-based metric that focuses on image and graphical applications.
 In contrast to metrics like RFNE and PSNR, which primarily measure the pixel-wise discrepancies between the super-resolved data and their ground truth counterparts, SSIM takes into account the structural information and relationships within the images.
 By considering the structural characteristics of the data, SSIM provides a more nuanced evaluation of the SR algorithms, capturing perceptual similarities that go beyond pixel-level differences.
-In turn, a more comprehensive understanding of the performance of SR algorithms in real-world scenarios is obtained.